mutablelogic/go-sqlite/README.md

 [bash] SQLITE_LIB="/usr/local/opt/sqlite/lib"
 [bash] PKG_CONFIG_PATH="${SQLITE_LIB}/pkgconfig" DYLD_LIBRARY_PATH="${SQLITE_LIB}" make
 ```

+(You will generally want to use the `DYLD_LIBRARY_PATH` environment variable whenever you
+invoke an executable which embeds the sqlite dynamic library, as presently it's not statically
+linked into the executable)

 On Debian Linux you shouldn't need to locate the correct path to the sqlite3 library, since
 only one copy is installed: